 Perfect if you need to send a message to a specific person or a certain group.
 Messages can be sent instantly, and users will receive a notification once the message has been sent.

 You can use this feature to get out urgent company updates to all staff.
 Once a user logs into the platform, the mandatory read will appear and ask them to accept and understand what they have read.
 If they decline, they won’t be allowed back until the platform until they accept.
 You can also keep track of who has read and who hasn’t.

 As the old saying goes; teamwork makes the dreamwork.
 Having a team that works well together and socialises outside of work can make the world of difference to your company culture.

-Although it may seem like a challenge trying to get your team to interact with each other when they’re all working remotely, it’s important to promote social activities and team bonding sessions.
+Although it may seem like a challenge trying to get your team to interact with each other when they’re all working remotely, it’s vital to maintain a great company culture.
+You can do this by promoting social activities and team bonding sessions.

 With the after-work Friday drinks out the window for the foreseeable, why not set up team drinks over video call to wind down after a long week.
 Studies have found that socialising with co-workers leads to higher morale in the workplace and an overall healthier working environment.

 Oak can also help you bring your team together through ‘Hubs’.
 You can set up a hub about anything.
 Whether you want a place to chat about the latest series you’ve been binge-watching or you want to create a book club, Hubs are a place to share ideas and collaborate with your teammates.

 With changes happening to the workplace, your employees need a strong leadership team to guide them through.
 As discussed, this is a time where uncertainty will most likely be at its highest, so being on hand to answer questions from your team and to give them any support they need will put their mind at ease and maintain a great workplace culture.

 Host regular 1-1 sessions with your team to check-in on them, this gives you a chance to catch up on work they are doing, allows your team to ask questions and lets them know that you are there for them when they need support.